Skip to Main Content

 Overview: Bank of America is a national bank with nearly 4,000 branches across the U.S. It offers both secured and unsecured lines of credit that you can renew each year.
 It also offers a cash-secured credit line with lower qualification requirements, with $1,000 as the minimum deposit.
 All three of its credit lines offer monthly payments, compared to many online lenders that offer daily or weekly payments.

-Why Bank of America is best for low interest: Bank of America's business lines of credit have lower interest rates compared to online lenders.
+Who it’s for: Bank of America's business lines of credit are best for their low starting interest rates compared to online lenders.
 Its lines of credit start at 9.50 percent for the secured line and 10.00 percent for its unsecured line.
+By comparison, the lines of credit for some online lenders can start at a 30.00 percent APR or higher, depending on your financial profile.

 Wells Fargo: Best for unsecured lines of credit